SDN Children’s Services

-The Board regularly reviews its composition to ensure that the mix of skills, experience and cultural fit is appropriate, having regard to SDN’s history, philosophy, values and strategic direction.
-Through the Governance and Remuneration Committee, the Board has in place a process for identifying the skills needed within the Board and for seeking new directors in line with SDN's values and purpose.
-The Board has deliberately sought people with experience in strategy, risk management, law, finance, general management and the sectors in which SDN works.
+The Boards regularly review their composition to ensure that the mix of skills, experience and cultural fit is appropriate, having regard to the SDN group’s history, philosophy, values and strategic direction.
+Through the Governance and Remuneration Committee, the Boards have in place a process for identifying the skills and experience needed within each Board and for seeking new directors in line with SDN's values and purpose.
+The Boards deliberately seek people with experience in strategy, risk management, law, finance, general management and the sectors in which SDN works.

-To encourage board renewal, the SDN Board has instituted succession planning in relation to Board membership, and Board and Committee Chairs.
-Succession planning is the responsibility of the Governance and Remuneration Committee (in discussion with the President), with final approval given by the Board.
+The SDN Board has instituted succession planning in relation to membership of both boards, and board and committee chairs.
+Succession planning is the responsibility of the Governance and Remuneration Committee (in discussion with the SDN President), with final approval given by the relevant Boards.

 Training and development

-The Board is committed to director induction and professional development and has a budget for such development.
-The Board has formalised its induction program for new Board members, and in 2020 undertook a survey of directors to identify preferred topics for education with a view to implementing a director education calendar has been implemented for 2021.
+Both Boards are committed to director induction and professional development and SDN has a budget for such development.
+SDN has formalised its induction program for new directors for both boards, and following a survey of directors to identify preferred topics for education, a director education calendar has been implemented for 2021.
 Board members also attend training courses that are approved on a case-by-case basis by the President, with directors supported to complete the AICD Company Directors course and other governance courses as identified.

-Board members serve on a voluntary basis and do not receive remuneration.
-They can be reimbursed for a reasonable amount of expenses directly related to Board activities.
+Directors serve on a voluntary basis and do not receive remuneration.
+They can be reimbursed for a reasonable amount of expenses directly related to board activities.